capsule-rs/capsule/examples/kni/README.md

 ## Prerequisite

 This application requires the kernel module `rte_kni`.
 Kernel modules are version specific.
-If you are using our `Vagrant` and `Docker` setup, the module is already preloaded.
+If you are using our `Vagrant` with `Docker` setup, the module is already preloaded.
 Otherwise, you will have to compile it by installing the kernel headers or sources required to build kernel modules on your system, then [build `DPDK` from source](https://doc.dpdk.org/guides/linux_gsg/build_dpdk.html).

 Once the build is complete, load the module with command: